 Geekvape is reaching a wider client base by releasing a sub-ohm option that’s truly affordable…this must be one of the nicest looking kits in its performance range for this kind of price but the real question is…how well is a disposable tank going to last and how well will it vape.

-Let me tell you, I’ve been pleasantly surprised.
+Let me tell you, as small vape mods go I’ve been pleasantly surprised.

 This device was sent to us for the purposes of this review.
 As always our views are my own.